jwtk/jjwt/README.md

 ```

-**NOTE**: Calling `setHeader` will overwrite any existing header name/value pairs with the same names that might have
+**NOTE**: Per standard Java `setter` idioms, `setHeader` will replace any and all existing header name/value pairs.
-already been set.
-In all cases however, JJWT will still set (and overwrite) any `alg` and `zip` headers regardless
+Even so, JJWT will still set (and overwrite) any `alg` and `zip` headers regardless
 if those are in the specified `header` object or not.

 <a name="jws-create-claims"></a>
 #### Claims

-Claims are a JWT's 'body' and contain the information that the JWT creator wishes to present to the JWT recipient(s).
+A JWT `payload` may contain assertions or claims for a JWT recipient.
+In this case, the `payload` is a 'claims' JSON
+`Object`, and JJWT conveniently supports this with a type-safe `Claims` instance.

 <a name="jws-create-claims-standard"></a>
 ##### Standard Claims